Ever wondered why your DSLR couldn’t take night shots as good as you wanted or how is that dreamy blur effect is taken, the answer is “long exposure”.

 Long exposure allows you to let in more light even if your camera’s aperture doesn’t allow you to do so.
 You simply increase the duration of your shutter and give enough time for the sensor to capture adequate light.
 The picture ain’t clear yet, right?

 Let me present you with an example, suppose normally you point your camera to the subject and press the shutter.
-What happens there is you digital processor identifies the scene and based on the lens capability opens up the shutter for say 0.5 sec but this limits the light that got in, assuming you are taking the image at night which generally results in dark image.
-Now with the long exposure you increase the duration of your shutter for say 1 sec adequate enough to get in proper light for the sensor to create the clear image but this comes with a price, shaky shots.
+What happens there is you digital processor identifies the scene and based on the lens capability opens up the shutter for say 0.5 sec but this limits the light that got in, assuming you are taking the image at night which generally results in a dark image.
+Now with the long exposure, you increase the duration of your shutter for say 1 sec adequate enough to get in proper light for the sensor to create the clear image but this comes with a price, shaky shots.
 Yup! you have seen it.

 The science is that when the camera identifies that the light source is not enough the shutter is kept open for more than usual and as we don’t have steady hands the image gets distorted and blurry while the image was being recorded, the only solution here is to breath like a sniper or resort to a tripod.